Should I Go Back to College to Finish My Degree?

 1 Increased Earning Potential

 How much does a college degree pay off?
-Compared to those with some college experience but no degree, professionals with a bachelor's degree earn a median salary of $22,620 more per year, according to the Bureau of Labor Statistics (BLS).
+Compared to workers with some college experience but no degree, professionals with a bachelor’s degree as their highest level of education earned an average of $26,052 more per year in 2023, according to the Bureau of Labor Statistics (BLS).
 They also benefit from a significantly lower unemployment rate.

 The increased earning potential means that finishing a college degree will boost your lifetime earnings.
-Research from Georgetown University shows that finishing a bachelor's degree increases lifetime earnings compared to those with some college credits but no degree by over $720,000.
+Research from Georgetown University shows that finishing a bachelor’s degree increases lifetime earnings compared to those with some college credits but no degree by roughly $900,000.

 2 Eligible for More Jobs

-Jobs that require a bachelor's degree tend to pay more than jobs that require an associate degree or that don't require a degree.
-In 2021, the BLS found that occupations that require a bachelor's degree pay a median salary of $78,000.
+Jobs that require a bachelor’s degree tend to pay more than jobs that require an associate degree or that don’t require a degree.
+The BLS found that occupations that require a bachelor’s degree pay a median salary of more than $78,000.
 And these professions also report many job openings.

-Software developers, general managers, elementary school teachers, accountants, and registered nurses will all see more than 100,000 new jobs each year from 2020-2030, according to BLS projections.
-Finishing college means you'll qualify for more of these in-demand job opportunities.
+Software developers, data scientists, veterinary technicians, health services managers, and registered nurses are all projected to grow at least 20% from 2022 to 2032, according to BLS projections.
+Finishing college means you’ll qualify for more of these in-demand job opportunities.

 3 High Return on Investment